Parish Life

 Children’s Ministry

-The backbone of Children’s Ministry is the Children’s Chapel service, which meets for children in Pre-K through fifth grade at 10:30 a.m. every Sunday.
-We pray, sing, and learn the stories of our faith.
-Six times throughout the year, the Parents’ Night Out series provides Christian education for children and youth, a date night for parents, and formation for both groups.
-Children’s Ministry also organizes a variety of events, including Grace and Holy-Ween, the Christmas Pageant, and the annual Easter Egg Hunt.
+Sunday School for children in preK through 4th grade meets at 9:30 a.m. every Sunday.
+This Sunday School follows the research-based curriculum Godly Play, which teaches children the core stories of our faith and equips them with lifelong tools to understand and talk about scripture and God.
+Several times a year, we host Parents’ Night Out: a time for parents to gather in fellowship while the church provides education, dinner, and activities for their children.
+Throughout the year we also host events such as Grace & Holy-Ween, the Christmas Pageant, and the annual Easter egg hunt.
 This busy ministry welcomes volunteers who want to support the church’s youngest parishioners and their families.
 Whether you are interested in working with the children or providing more “behind the scenes” support, there are a wide variety of opportunities to get involved!
 For information about how you can help with any of the activities in this ministry, please call Kate Given at (804) 229-3110 or via the Contact page.

 Youth Formation